 During the last 12 months we have learned a lot about the procurement process and how challenging and time-consuming it can be for both the ITER Organization and the Domestic Agencies.
 We are constantly discussing this process and how it should be modified or improved, since the effort must continue in earnest in 2009.
-An important activity for the coming months is to prioritize the PAs for 2009.
+An important activity for the coming months is to prioritize the Procurement Arrangements for 2009.
 This process has started and will have important implications as to what each of us does during the year.

-Since it is clear that the Vacuum Vessel is so critical to the project schedule, another important activity that is currently underway is the review of systems that interface with the vessel.
+Since it is clear that the vacuum vessel is so critical to the project schedule, another important activity that is currently underway is the review of systems that interface with the vessel.
 The first meeting was held in early November and a follow-up meeting is planned before Christmas.
 The objective of this activity is to review these interfaces and assess the maturity of the interface design and risk of change.
-Many interfacing systems are being discussed but the most important are with the blanket and the coils controlling the Edge Localized Modes (ELMs) and the vertical stability of the plasma.
+Many interfacing systems are being discussed but the most important are with the blanket and the coils controlling the edge localized modes (ELMs) and the vertical stability of the plasma.
 It is very important to confirm that these interfaces are sufficiently mature before the call-for-tender for the vessel is placed.
 So this process has high priority for the project.

 Two scientists from the Massachusetts Institute of Technology, Yijun Lin and John Rice, claim to have demonstrated an efficient method for using radio-frequency waves to make the plasma rotate inside a tokamak.
 Rotation would not only help to prevent it from losing heat to the walls but also prevent internal turbulence that could reduce the efficiency of fusion reactions.
 The results of the experiments are detailed in the 5 December issue of the journal Physical Review Letters.